Choosing a Payment Processor

 Security and PCI Compliance

-PCI DSS is a set of security requirements for anyone handling card data.
+PCI DSS (the Payment Card Industry Data Security Standard) is a set of security requirements for anyone handling card data.
 If you get breached and aren't compliant, you're liable for fines and fraud losses.

 What to ask: